syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 DataGrid supports the following column types:

 * **String**: Represents a column that binds to string data.
 This is the default type if the `Type` property is not defined.
-* **number**: Represents a column that binds to numeric data.
-It supports formatting options for displaying numbers.
 * **Boolean**: Represents a column that binds to boolean data.
 It displays checkboxes for boolean values.
 * **Date**: Represents a column that binds to date data.
 It supports formatting options for displaying dates.
 * **Datetime**: Represents a column that binds to date and time data.
 It supports formatting options for displaying date and time values.